opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 ## Create triggers

 The next step in creating a monitor is to create a trigger.
-These steps differ depending on whether you chose **Define using visual graph** or **Define using extraction query**.
+These steps differ depending on whether you chose **Define using visual graph** or **Define using extraction query** when you created the monitor.

 Either way, you begin by specifying a name and severity level for the trigger.
 Severity levels help you manage alerts.
 A trigger with a high severity level (e.g. 1) might page a specific individual, whereas a trigger with a low severity level might email a list.